Microos/py-faster-rcnn-data-interface-generator/README.md

  You have 2 options to complete the last step manually:

  1. Backup the original `factory.py` file and replace it with the generating one.
- 2. Copy the code block given by the tool in the task summary.
+ 2. Copy the code block displayed in the task summary into the `factory.py`.